-To graduate, all Professional Master students must submit all required forms, apply to graduate in Trailhead, and submit a completed checkout card and a completed Statement of Work Completion by the posted deadlines.
+To graduate, all Professional Master students must submit all required forms, apply to graduate in Trailhead, and complete the Graduation Check-Out course by the posted deadlines.

 III.
 Master of Science and Master of Engineering Programs

 A. General Requirements

 Graduate study at Mines can lead to one of a number of thesis and nonthesis based Master's degrees, depending on the interests of the student.
 All Master's degree programs share the same academic requirements for grades and definition of minor programs.